fchastanet/bash-tools-framework/CompileCommand.md

 ## 5. Best practices

-`INCLUDE` keyword is really useful to inline configuration files.
+`EMBED` keyword is really useful to inline configuration files.
 However to run framework function using sudo, it is recommended to call the same binary but passing options to change the behavior.
 This way the content of the script file does not seem to be obfuscated.